Key takeaways

 How earnings are reflected in the broader stock market

 As they do with individual stocks, analysts can place a P/E valuation on the broader market.
-As of February 29, 2024, the P/E ratio of the S&P 500 based on earnings in the prior 12 months was 23.27, while the P/E ratio based on projected earnings for the next 12 months is 20.23.3 Analysts may set different valuations on the market based on varied sets of projections.
+As of April 30, 2024, the P/E ratio of the S&P 500 based on earnings in the prior 12 months was 24.79, while the P/E ratio based on projected earnings for the next 12 months is 20.11.3 Analysts may set different valuations on the market based on varied sets of projections.

 Preparing for the current environment

 Haworth believes that earnings, while always an important consideration driving investor sentiment, may be overshadowed in the near term.
 “To this point, earnings for the broader market have mostly met investor expectations, so in the short term, the market has been more susceptible to fluctuation based on the Fed’s interest rate policy and economic data affecting the Fed’s position,” says Haworth.
 “Now we’re waiting to see what impact the direction of the economy will have on business and consumer spending and how that affects corporate profit margins going forward.”
-While positive stock market performance was mostly limited to technology, communication services and consumer discretionary stocks in 2023, Haworth says that investors continue to await “broader participation in the market, both in terms of stock price performance and earnings results from individual companies that did not experience favorable stock price results in 2023.”
+While positive stock market performance was mostly limited to technology, communication services and consumer discretionary stocks in 2023, Haworth says we’re beginning to see “broader participation in the market, both in terms of stock price performance and earnings results from individual companies that did not experience favorable stock price results in 2023.”

 As you assess your investment options and how to best position your portfolio, it can be helpful to do so in the context of a financial plan.
-Talk with your U.S. Bank wealth professional to review whether changes to your investment strategy may be warranted to better reflect your goals, risk appetite and time horizon.
+Talk with your wealth professional to review whether changes to your investment strategy may be warranted to better reflect your goals, risk appetite and time horizon.

 Frequently asked questions